forestgrape/coronavirus/index.md

 - 4.4.20 Added Section Ideas to Explore
     - starting with [Early On Ventilators](#early-vents): Increase the mucus flow and clearance by humidified air early on,  to decrease the risk for developing ARDS.
 - 25-30.3/9.4.20:  Corrected and looked up aerosol/particulate inhalation which yields to the new section [Particles in the Respiratory Tract](#particles).<br>
     In the first version, I had written that aerosols don't enter the lungs.
 False.
 Aerosols DO enter the lungs.
 The train of thought yielding this mistake: Entering the lungs is halfway entering the body.
 So there must have been enough evolutionary pressure to prevent this.
-This is ~~double~~ tripple wrong:
+This is ~~double~~ triple wrong:
     1. The evolutionary roots of the lungs are the alimentary system (some dozens millions of generations ago), so substances coming in were just cleared down.
 Even as lungs and the alimentary separated this process stayed.
 As we often do too, evolution usually gradually bends things right, rather than rebuilding from scratch.
     2. The lungs developed before we were upright (just a couple of hundred thousand generations ago) and in the original case the clearance of aerosols is earlier and better; shown for mice in [Kleinstreuer](#kleinstreuer).
 The ciliate based movement works even uphill, as ski tourers know.
 But there are limits.
 A gradual adaption evolved first: increase the frequency of the cilia, but wasn't yet enough so a workaround evolved:  smallest particulates are cleared by macrophages [citation to be added].
     3. Upright clearance evolved when we all were in warm and mostly humid parts of Africa (well it likely got a little drier in the winter months and savanna replaced rainforest in East Africa, so we had motivation to stand up more and more).
 In such humid environments, clearance works better.
 In evolutionary dimensions, there has been only a short time for the adaption to cold and dry climate (how much depends on the overall drive for adaption, which isn't straight forward to say since migration routes have twists, crossings and turns, desert nights tend to be cold around the world and lifestyles were and are different).
 Finally to a permanent stay in heated indoor spaces, there has been and no genetic adaption at all.